Detection and Segmentation of Custom Objects using High Distraction Photorealistic Synthetic Data: Contributions

-In order to evaluate the performance of our synthetic dataset, we trained a CNN exclusively with our synthetic dataset and tested it on a manually labeled real image dataset.
-The real image dataset consists of 200 images, and was taken with a Samsung s10+ camera.
-Some of the images are quite simple, while others are more complicated and include occlusions and objects which are similar to the markers (e.g., pens, pencils, and other brands of markers).
-Table \ref{table:real_test_set_dist} presents the instance distribution of the real image dataset.
+In order to compare and evaluate the performance of our synthetic data, we have collected two manually-gathered datasets: $Real\ A$ and $Real\ B$, these two datasets were taken with different devices and in different environments, and we consider them as two different domains.
+In both of the datasets, some of the images are quite simple, while others are more complicated and include occlusions and objects which are similar to the markers (e.g., pens, pencils, and other brands of markers).
+The vast majority of the manually-gathered images contains 4 markers, one in each marker color. $Real\ A$ was captured with Samsung s10+ camera, the dataset consists 250 images and is used for evaluation. $Real\ B$ was captured with Apple iPhone 7 camera, the dataset consists 1,000 images and is used for both training and evaluation.
+Samples from the datasets $Real\ A$ and $Real\ B$ are presented in Figures \ref{fig:office_samples} and \ref{fig:india_samples} respectively.